One of Europe's top tourist destinations, this beautiful city is a must for gay adventurers.

 Radost FX (Belehradska 120) mostly-straight basement dance club.
 After ten years running, the Lollipop gay disco nights no longer take place except during Pride Week, but international guest DJs appear for gay-friendly weekend dance parties.

 Big dance clubs, usually straight, but with gay-friendly events from time to time include: SaSaZu (Bubenske nabrezi 360), and Studio 54 (Hybernska 38).
-See the websites for the Decandance promotions group, and OMG for their dance party nights.
+See the websites for Ankali, Decandance promotions, Kinky Disco, OMG and Pioneer/ Dick dance party nights.

 CLOSED: AXM Club (Vinohradska 40), cafe, 18+ gay dance club, theme nights.